 Engulfed by the sounds, sights and smells of the cloud forest, you will enjoy the beautiful flora and fauna along the trail that crosses small streams and gorges spanned by short bridges.
 You will hear the thunderous falls before you actually see them.
 And, the volume increases the closer you get.
 With about a third of the way to go, the vegetation opens up, and finally you set your eyes on the falls.
 For the rest of the walk there are five opportunities to see the falls, getting closer and closer, until you finally arrive at the base of the falls.
 At a special vantage point with a view of the waterfalls, enjoy a break with snacks and a refreshing drink laid out by your guide.
 After taking in the views, and maybe splashing in the pool at the base of the falls (expect to get wet if you go close to the falls because of the spray), return via the same path to your hotel in time for lunch.
 Gocta Natura Cabins (B,L,D)

 This morning, your guide and driver meet you at your hotel to begin the three-hour journey to Jaen airport.
 If you have time on the return journey, you may be able to stop and stretch your legs along the way.
-A Big Five representative will assist you with all check-in procedures and escort you to the departure area to catch your internal departure flight to Lima, where you will connect your onward flight.
-(B)
+A Big Five representative will assist you with all check-in procedures and escort you to the departure area to catch your al departure flight to Lima, where you are transferred to your hotel.
+Atemporal Hotel (B)

-Land price, per person, double occupancy: From US$400 per person per day.
+Land price, per person, double occupancy: From US$600 per person per day.